psychemedia/storytelling-notes/fairy_midwife.md

 (7) The fairies were not strong in their household arrangements, so it was not at all unusual for them to come to the farm-houses to borrow what was wanting to them.

 In the neighbourhood of Snowdon the fairies were believed to live beneath the lakes, from which they sometimes came forth, especially on misty days, and children used to be warned not to stray away from their homes in that sort of weather, lest they should be kidnapped by them.
 These fairies were not Christians, and they were great thieves.
 They were fond of bright colours.
 They were sharp of hearing, and no word that reached the wind would escape them.
-If a fairy's proper name was discovered, the fairy to whom it belonged felt baffled. `[ Sir John Rhys tells me that this Snowdon fairy-lore was contributed by the late Lady Rhys, who as a girl lived in the neighbourhood of Snowdon and heard very much from the old people there, most of whom believed in the fairies ; and she herself then used to be warned, in the manner mentioned, against being carried away into the under-lake Fairyland.]`
+If a fairy's proper name was discovered, the fairy to whom it belonged felt baffled. `[Sir John Rhys tells me that this Snowdon fairy-lore was contributed by the late Lady Rhys, who as a girl lived in the neighbourhood of Snowdon and heard very much from the old people there, most of whom believed in the fairies; and she herself then used to be warned, in the manner mentioned, against being carried away into the under-lake Fairyland.]`

-Some characteristics of the fairies seem to argue an ancient race, while other characteristics betray their origin in the workshop of the imagination ; but generally speaking, the fairies are heterogeneous, consisting partly of the divinities of glens and forests and mountains, and partly of an early race of men more or less caricatured and equipped by fable with impossible attributes. `[Cf. Celtic Folklore, Welsh and Manx, pp. 683-4 n., where Sir John Rhys says of his friend.
+Some characteristics of the fairies seem to argue an ancient race, while other characteristics betray their origin in the workshop of the imagination; but generally speaking, the fairies are heterogeneous, consisting partly of the divinities of glens and forests and mountains, and partly of an early race of men more or less caricatured and equipped by fable with impossible attributes. `[Cf. Celtic Folklore, Welsh and Manx, pp. 683-4 n., where Sir John Rhys says of his friend.
 Professor A. C. Haddon:— 'I find also that he, among others, has anticipated me in my theory as to the origins of the fairies: witness the following extract from the syllabus of a lecture delivered by him at Cardiff in 1894 on Fairy Tales:— "What are the fairies? — Legendary origin of the fairies.
 It is evident from fairy literature that there is a mixture of the possible and the impossible, of fact and fancy.
 Part of fairydom refers to (i) spirits that never were embodied: other fairies are (2) spirits of environment, nature or local spirits, and household or domestic spirits; (3) spirits of the organic world, spirits of plants, and spirits of animals; (4) spirits of men, or ghosts; and (5) witches and wizards, or men possessed with other spirits.
 All these, and possibly other elements, enter into the fanciful aspects of Fairyland, but there is a large residuum of real occurrences; these point to a clash of races, and we may regard many of these fairy sagas as stories told by men of the Iron Age of events which happtaed to men of the Bronze Age in their conflicts with men of the Neolithic Age, and possibly these, too, handed on traditions of the Paleolithic Agej" ']`

 Jesus College, Oxford, October 1910